maxpatiiuk/prettier-plugin-firebase-database/README.md

 By default, this plugin would try to parse all files with the extension `.rules` as Firebase Realtime Database Rules.
-You can customize this behaviour though configuration overwrites in your `.perttierrc` or equivalent:
+You can customize this behaviour though configuration overwrites in your `.prettierrc` or equivalent:

 ```json
 {